Peter Berg and Taylor Kitsch are a consolidated combination. But with Mark Wahlberg, they become a war machine.

 To frame the excellent success of the film there are also the fine performances by Eric Bana (aka Lt.
 Cmdr.
 Erik Kristensen) and by Alexander Ludwig (the ruthless Cato in The Hunger Games) aka the young Shane Patton.

-In few words Lone Survivor is further proof that Hollywood and the Oscar are not synonymous.
+In a few words, Lone Survivor is further proof that Hollywood and the Oscar are not synonymous.

-The movie has been snubbed by Academy which, ironically, named among the
+The movie has been snubbed by Academy which, ironically, is named among the

 contenders for Best Documentary Feature “Dirty Wars” by Rick Rowley.